Why a healthy brain improves wellbeing

 We hear a lot about healthy ageing.
 Put simply, it means being able to do the things we value for as long as possible.

-Bolton Clarke supports healthy ageing through its free Be Healthy and Active community education program, which started in 2015 and this month reached its 20,000th attendee across 7,000 sessions nationwide.
+Bolton Clarke supports healthy ageing through its free Be Healthy and Active community education program, which started in 2015 and has reached 24,000+ attendees across 860 sessions nationwide.

 According to the Australian Bureau of Statistics, older people are generally aged over 65 (or over 50 for indigenous Australians).
 Average life expectancy is 85, so on average we have around 20 years of life as an older person.

 Research now shows that the quality of those years is increasingly dependent on brain health.

 Why it’s important to take care of your brain

 At the start of the 20th Century, infectious diseases were the primary cause of death worldwide.
 Improved sanitary conditions meant these gave way to chronic illnesses such as heart disease and cancer.
 Today, brain-related illnesses are the leading cause of disability in ageing.
 According to Alzheimer’s Disease International, someone in the world develops dementia every three seconds.